symbol/symbol-docs/source/guides/migration/post-optin-xym-retrieval.rst

 - In return, the user received a **Symbol Mnemonic**, a 24-word phrase which encoded a Symbol account for the future Symbol blockchain.

-  Here is an example produced by the **NEM Nano Wallet** containing the Symbol Mnemonic.
+  Here is an example produced by the **NEM Wallet** containing the Symbol Mnemonic.

 - Then, on **March 12th, 2021** the **NIS1 Snapshot** took place: When the NIS1 blockchain reached block height 3'105'500 a picture was taken of all accounts and their assets.